-Gabe Langholtz is an American Abstract painter, living and working in Austin Texas.
+Gabe Langholtz (b.
+1971) is an American painter, living and working in Austin Texas.

-Langholtz is influenced by the work of Mary Fedden, Milton Avery, Mary Newcomb and Gary Bunt, while folk art, collage and mosaic heavily inform his distinctive style.
+Langholtz is influenced by the work of Mary Fedden, Philip Guston, Agnes Martin and Gary Bunt, while folk art and collage heavily inform his distinctive style.